Qredence/Agentic-UI/README.md

 # Agentic UI
+> [!CAUTION]
+> Not Production Ready, don't use it in your workload yet !.

 A modern, accessible React component library designed for AI-powered interfaces.
-Built with TypeScript and styled with a beautiful dark theme.

 ## Features